Skip to Content

 1. Arrive early for rope drop.

-2. Use Genie+ for popular rides.
+2. Use Lightening Lanes for popular rides.

 4. Plan park days on lower crowd days using a Disney crowd calendar.